-Clean and Clear: Maintain Your Drain in 5 Easy Steps
+Clean & Clear: How To Keep Your Drains Clean in 5 Easy Steps

 You can prevent this scenario by maintaining and caring for your drain every day.
-Here are a few simple steps to promote a healthy drain.
+Here are a few simple steps to keep your drain pipes clean and promote a healthy plumbing system.

 1. Pay Attention to Water Temperature